 |Friday||August 26||8:45 am - 3 pm||Midway||Room O|

 Now, you may schedule an appointment to take the required tests.
 You need to email Placement.Assessment@metrostate.edu with the required information listed above.

-Note: The Spring 2016 testing schedule will be published in February 2016.
+Note: The Fall 2016 testing schedule will be published in later May 2016.